qat.experimental.dialect.pulse.ir package

 frame_result – The SSA value representing the resulting frame after the acquisition, which can be used as an operand in later operations.

-waveform_result – The SSA value representing the resulting waveform obtained from the acquisition, which can be used as an operand in later operations.
+acquisition_result – The SSA value representing the resulting acquisition obtained from the acquisition, which can be used as an operand in later operations.

 - Parameters: